Shashka: Construction

 The shashka was a relatively short sabre, typically being 80 to 105 cm in total length.
 It had a slightly curved, fullered, blade with a single edge; the back of the blade was often sharpened for the 3rd of the blade nearest the tip (a false edge).
+The blade length was usually 65 to 86 cm.
 The hilt had no guard (except for Russian Dragoon 'shashka' patterns, which had a brass knuckle-bow and quillon, and a conventional sabre pommel).
 The pommel was hook-shaped and divided into two 'ears'.
 This is a feature found in many weapons of the Western Asian highlands, from the Turkish yataghan to the Afghan pesh-kabz.
 The sword was worn in a scabbard suspended with the edge uppermost.
 The Caucasian form of the shashka had a scabbard which enclosed most of the hilt, with little more than the hooked pommel protruding.

 Plainer, non-regulation shashkas often had hilts of horn, more highly decorated examples had hilts sheathed in niello-inlaid silver, with scabbard mounts to match.
 Russian military shashkas were much plainer, with hilts typically consisting of a brass ferrule, ribbed wooden grip and brass pommel.
 Unlike traditional non-regulation shashkas, the pommel of pattern shashkas was pierced to receive a sword-knot.
 The pommel was decorated with an imperial insignia; following the 1917 revolution, this was often ground off.
 Shashkas manufactured under the Soviet regime (Pattern 1927) had Communist symbols in place of the imperial ones.
 Later trooper models often had modified brass scabbard furniture to hold a bayonet for the Mosin–Nagant carbine.
 Officer's models, though of similar construction, did not have an attached bayonet, and were much more heavily decorated.
 In Tsarist times officers had considerable freedom in the decoration of their shaskas and some had non-regulation blades.

 The 1834 pattern shashka was a popular weapon, when it was replaced by the 1881 pattern, several regiments complained so vociferously that their 1834s were returned to them.

 The 1838 Pattern - typical statistics for a pattern sword: